deltaclock/blog/content/posts/cross_compile_frida/index.md

 # Conclusions

-Frida is a very powerful tool and it's unfortunate there aren't many available blogs for using it outside of mobile applications.
+Frida is a very powerful tool, and it's unfortunate there aren't many available blogs for using it beyond mobile applications.
 I hope this article can help people, in similar situations, solve their Frida compilation problems.

 > All the build processes and Dockerfiles, have been last tested and confirmed to be working as of March 2025.